Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Results and discussion

 Nevertheless, the plasma ionization balance can also be obtained from the analysis of the ion potential energy distribution.
 In a \FMD simulation with a given set of conditions, one can easily obtain the potential energy distribution of the plasma particles at any given time.
 By averaging over a sufficient number of instants and a sufficient number of simulation runs starting with different initial conditions ($\sim 10$), it is possible to obtain a good statistical representation of this distribution.

+Using this method, we calculated the fractional population distribution for a collection of simulation runs spanning over a wide range of plasma temperatures for the case of $Z=2$ and $V_b=30\mathscr{E}_0$.
+The results are shown in Figure \ref{fig:421}, where the the different colors correspond to the population fraction of the different ion species as a function of temperature.
+We note that each dot in fact corresponds to a group of different simulations associated to the same temperature value, i.e. for a given temperature, a number of simulations starting from different initial conditions were launched and then let to thermalize following the method described in our previous work \citep{gigosos2018}.
+As expected, at low temperatures all ions have two bound electrons and, as the temperature increases, some electrons become free, leading to an increase in the population of ions with only one bound electron.
+The number of ions with $Q=+1$ keeps growing until almost no neutral ions remain.
+If the temperature is increased further, ions can become doubly ionized ($Q=+2$), until there are no more bound electron-ion pairs.
 To illustrate how the ionization balance can be obtained from the potential energy distribution, let us first assume the simple case of hydrogen ions ($Z=1$).
 If the plasma temperature is low enough so that the distribution of kinetic energies is relatively narrow, the distribution of potential energies presents two main lobes.
-One of them centered around zero (free particles), and one of them near the potential well of energy $V_i$ (ions with a bound electron) -- as shown in figure 14 in \citet{gigosos2018} --.
-In the same manner, we could expect that, for ions with $Z=2$, the distribution of potential energies can have up to three lobes: that corresponding to free particles, around zero potential energy; the one accounting for ions with one bound electron, with potential energies similar to $V_i$; and the lobe corresponding to ions with two trapped electrons, which will have energies similar to $2V_i$ (and equivalently for higher $Z$).
+One of them centered around zero (free particles), and one of them near the potential well of energy $V_b$ (ions with a bound electron), as shown in figure 14 in \citet{gigosos2018}.
+In the same manner, we could expect that, for ions with $Z=2$, the distribution of potential energies can have up to three lobes: that corresponding to free particles, around zero potential energy; the one accounting for ions with one bound electron, with potential energies similar to $V_b$; and the lobe corresponding to ions with two trapped electrons, which will have potential energies similar to $2V_b$ (and equivalently for higher $Z$).

 If these lobes are sufficiently separated, it is possible to integrate the energy distribution and associate the area under each lobe to the population of the different species.
 This is a robust method that does not require the definition of ad-hoc criteria to label an electron as bound or free.
 On the contrary, due to its own statistical nature, this method is not useful for selection of electric field sequences since the time-resolved information is lost.
 Hence, the comparison of the ionization balance obtained from the trapped-electron detection algorithm against the one from the analysis of the potential energy distribution provides a way to validate the former, adding confidence on the selected electric field sequences for line shape calculations.